queezzy/WikiSearchEngine/README.md

 This will fetch pages from the API https://en.wikipedia.org/wiki/Special:Export to teh directory dws

-# Parse the XML pages
+# Parse the XML pages (extract links and tokens)

 `python3 parsexml.py dws/*`

 This will create dictionnaries containing the token and link information

+# Compute the PageRank vector from the links information

+`python3 pageRank.py`

 # Search :)